Curriculum

 Topics covered:

-- Improve note-taking skills, especially annotating, through the reading of classic novels and short stories
+- Practice note-taking skills, especially annotation of novels and short stories

 Grade 8

-In English 8, students develop their ability to learn from great thinkers and to articulate their ideas in writing and speech.
-Each semester includes one book, that will challenge the most astute readers, and two essays based on the reading.
+In this course, eighth grade students develop their ability to learn from great thinkers and to articulate their ideas in writing and speech.
+Each semester includes one book that will challenge the most astute readers and two essays based on the reading.
+Some exercises test out an author’s techniques; others mine the text for personal connections and universal understandings.
 Compositions practice the foundations of powerful communication: organization, detail selection, strong vocabulary, proper grammar, and revision, a staple in every writer’s life.

 Topics covered: